deankoch/UYRW_data/example.knit.md

 BigTimber.comid = discover_nhdplus_id(BigTimber.pt)
 ```

-@section downloading the data package nhdplusTools will use the COMID
+## downloading the data

-from Big Timber to delineate the watershed and download the relevant
+package nhdplusTools will use the COMID from Big Timber to delineate the
-data.
-To avoid downloading things over and over again, first define a
+watershed and download the relevant data.
+To avoid downloading things
-permanent storage location on disk:
+over and over again, first define a permanent storage location on disk:

 ``` r
 # use the `here` package to define a subdirectory of the RStudio project folder, and create it as needed